pebberio/docker-schlund-ddns/README.md

 ### Execute an DNS Record update by CLI

-When the container is up and running it is listening on port 5000.
 You can also use the CLI `schlund-ddns` to update a DNS Record from the command line.
 If doing that, you'll have to provide the credentials as parameters.
-It is recommended to pass the credentials as environment variables in your docker-compose file to avoid sensible data in your command history.
+It is recommended to pass the credentials as environment variables to avoid sensible data in your command history.

-	docker exec -it schlund-ddns schlund-ddns --username <USER> --password $PASS your.host.tld 0.0.0.0
+	docker run --rm -it --entrypoint schlund-ddns \
+		customelements/schlund-ddns \
+		--username <USER> \
+		--password $PASS \
+		your.host.tld \
+		0.0.0.0

 ## Setup with Traefik and basic auth